- What is Avocado?

 How to eat Avocado?

 Avocado can be eaten in multiple ways, either raw or by mixing it with eggs or some other fruit or by eating it as a snack.
-This fruit tastes literally the best when taken with anything but the mystery revolves around avocado pits (seed).
+This fruit tastes the best when taken with anything but the mystery revolves around avocado pits (seed).
 People are always in a dilemma whether or not to eat the seed of an avocado.
 You can eat avocado otherwise by making some of the best recipes using this fruit.
 Some ways are mentioned below in which you can include avocado in your diet:

 Avocado seeds should be eaten with much care as these are quite bitter but it is also known to have some benefits.
 The seed should be dried first and then its powder can be added to smoothies or milkshakes.
-Cholesterol, diabetes, blood pressure levels are believed to be under control if avocado seeds are included in diet.
+Cholesterol, diabetes, blood pressure levels are believed to be under control if avocado seeds are included in the diet.

 Eating avocado with eggs

-Eggs can be scrambled and put together with avocado in your breakfast or in a pizza with bacon on the base.
+Eggs can be scrambled and put together with avocado in your breakfast or a pizza with bacon on the base.
 You can also make a sandwich using eggs, sliced avocado or guacamole, few other vegetables like lettuce, tomatoes, etc. Eggs and avocado can be a great meal to have in breakfast or as a snack.
 Even poached eggs on toast with finely chopped avocado will make for a very healthy recipe.
-An omelette with avocado or an egg salad with sliced avocados in it will serve for a quick to make hunger fulfilling meal.
+An omelet with avocado or an egg salad with sliced avocados in it will serve for a quick to make hunger fulfilling meal.

 Avocado low carbs and high protein snacks

 This highly nutritious fruit can be served as a snack as well.
 Combine it with few other dishes and a healthy snack is ready to gorge on.
-Most interesting and healthy snacks that one can make using avocado are – Citric Mint Salad, Sushi Avocado Salad, Chicken Mayonnaise Salad, Pita Bread Chips or Tortilla Chips with Avocado Dip, Smoked Salmon Tartines and lots of other dishes.
+The most interesting and healthy snacks that one can make using avocado are – Citric Mint Salad, Sushi Avocado Salad, Chicken Mayonnaise Salad, Pita Bread Chips or Tortilla Chips with Avocado Dip, Smoked Salmon Tartines and lots of other dishes.
 Avocado eaten with anything can make for a rich, fibrous meal.